jordanhoare/clustering-customer-segments/README.md

 #### Citations
-The PowerBi background template is pulled from **Microsoft's Sales & Returns Report by [powerbi.tips](https://powerbi.tips/product/scrims-msft-skateboard-report-free/).**
+The PowerBi scrim is pulled from **Microsoft's Sales & Returns Report by [powerbi.tips](https://powerbi.tips/product/scrims-msft-skateboard-report-free/).**

 </br>